 Now that I’m out of graduate school, my bandwidth is freaking out looking for anything to do because I must be forgetting to do an assignment about now, right?!
 Fortunately, our upcoming Disney trip is the perfect outlet.
 I’m not sure my family agrees with my grad level intensity, but it’s really hard to dial that down when you’ve been steaming along at 1000 mph with six-week intensive courses for two years.

 Once we got ourselves sorted on when we wanted to go to Disney, I turned my attention to where to stay.
 We could have gone a few different ways with our accommodations, and being such a large group, we had a few cool options.
 There are about 30 hotels on Disney property with different price points, amenities and level of characters-in-your-face.
-The decision doesn’t get any easier when you’re travelling with seven other opinions, so really, you have to ask yourself, “how much Disney do I really want when I‘m in my room?”
+The decision doesn’t get any easier when you’re traveling with seven other opinions, so really, you have to ask yourself, “how much Disney do I really want when I‘m in my room?”

 I honestly think you can’t go wrong here, and there are some great perks to staying on property, but you should definitely know your comfort, financial and Disney level.
 Seriously.
 Know thyself.
 I know that I can’t be without indoor plumbing and at least one Starbucks nearby for the morning.
 I’m not happy in a hostel and I was raised on 4- and 5-star hotels.
 I’m lucky and I know it.
 It makes it really hard to travel with me.